erdogancayir/MultiplayerMasterGameServer/master-server/README.md

     Matchmaking Service (Matchmaking Directory)
         Matchmaker.cs: Responsible for creating and managing game lobbies, matchmaking logic.
-        LobbyManager.cs: Manages the state and participants of game lobbies.

     Database Interface (Database Directory)
         DbInterface.cs: Central point for interacting with the MongoDB/DynamoDB database.
         PlayerManager.cs: Manages player-related data in the database.
         LobbyManager.cs: (Duplicate) Manages lobby data in the database.
 This might be an architectural oversight, as LobbyManager.cs is also listed under Matchmaking.

-    Game Server Management (GameServerManagement Directory)
-        GameServerManager.cs: Communicates with game server instances, managing their state and load balancing.
-        HeartbeatMonitor.cs: Regularly checks the status of game servers to ensure their availability.

     Models (Models Directory)
         Player.cs, Lobby.cs: Define the data structures for player and lobby data, respectively.
 These models are used by the database interface to interact with the database collections.

     Utilities (Utilities Directory)
-        Logger.cs: Provides logging capabilities for server operations, errors, and player activities.
-        Packet.cs: Handles data packet creation, manipulation, and reading for network communication, likely used across Socket Listener, Authentication, and Matchmaking services.